stephengaito/commDiagConTeXt/Readme.md

 We *should* adjust the lengths of arrows to take into account the bounding boxes of the node/oject labels.
 ConTeXt *can* do this.... so we probably should unless it is way to hard to see how to do.

+**Notes:**

+1. We can use scantokens to scan arbitrary text into metapost processed tokens.
+See MetaFun page 97-98.

+2. We can use runscript/lua/scantokens (inside a metapost script) to call "back" into Lua and then interpret the result as metapost.
+See MetaFun chapter 15 Lua.

+3. We can use MetaPost suffix and text parameter types....
+See MetaPost section 10.3 page 56.